Leonard John Rose

-Leonard John Rose (1827 - May 17, 1899) was a California pioneer and politician who served in the California State Senate.
+Leonard John Rose (1827 – May 17, 1899) was a California pioneer and politician who served in the California State Senate.
 He was one of the leaders of the ill-fated Rose-Baley Party, the first emigrant wagon train to attempt the journey from New Mexico to California via Beale's Wagon Road.
 Rose is the namesake of Rosemead, California.

 Life and career

-Rose was born in Bavaria, Germany, in 1827.
-He came with his parents to the United States when he was 12 years old.
-He spent his youth and received his education in Illinois, and in 1848 moved to Keosauqua, Iowa where became a wealthy merchant.
+Rose was born in the Kingdom of Bavaria, in 1827.
+His parents came to the United States when he was 12 years old.
+He spent his youth and received his education in Illinois.
+In 1848, he moved to Keosauqua, Iowa where he became a wealthy merchant.
 In April 1858, with 200 head of fine cattle and 50 horses, he set out, with 19 other young men, for California by the 35th parallel route.
 While traveling through Kansas, the Rose company merged with one led by Gillum Baley, forming the Rose-Baley Party.